Home » Indian History » 16 Mahajanapadas

 16 Mahajanapadas Capitals, List, Map, Current Locations

 The 16 Mahajanapadas were a group of ancient kingdoms that emerged in the Indian subcontinent around the 6th century BCE.
-These were powerful and prosperous states that played a significant role in shaping the political, social, and cultural landscape of India during that time.
+These powerful and prosperous states played a significant role in shaping the political, social, and cultural landscape of India during that time.

 What are Mahajanapadas?